JPWetstein/fontaine/README.md

 Basically, this is because websocket is impatient.
 It doesn't have a protocol for waiting for the javascript to return information before executing the next line of code.
 So, I faked it and track everything on the fontaine canvas object.

-If you stick to just using the fontaine canvas methods, this mostly doesn't have an impact, **except** that the get_image_data method isn't implemented, and doesn't work right now.
+If you stick to just using the fontaine canvas methods, this mostly doesn't have an impact, **except** that the get_image_data method, the measure_text method, and the "Pixel Manipulation" methods aren't  working right now.
 Don't even try.

 ## Contributing